 The system property hazelcast.health.monitoring.level is used to configure the monitoring's log level.
 If it is set to OFF, the monitoring is disabled.
 If it is set to NOISY, monitoring logs are always printed for the defined intervals.
 When it is SILENT, which is the default value, monitoring logs are printed only when the values exceed some predefined thresholds.
-These thresholds are related to and memory CPU percentages, and can be configured using the hazelcast.health.monitoring.threshold.memory.percentage and hazelcast.health.monitoring.threshold.cpu.percentage system properties, whose default values are both 70.
+These thresholds are related to be configured using memory and CPU percentages, and can the hazelcast.health.monitoring.threshold.memory.percentage and hazelcast.health.monitoring.threshold.cpu.percentage system properties, whose default values are both 70.